 Special Revenue Fund - used to account for the proceeds of specific revenue sources that are restricted or committed to expenditure for specific purposes other than debt service and capital projects.
-Also includes funds raised and earned by the various clubs and activities that are part of the School.

 Capital Projects Fund - used to account for financial resources used for the acquisition or construction of major capital facilities and for the proceeds and related expenditures of charter school capital outlay funding.